52North/smle/README.md

 1.	`git clone` this repository
 2.	run `npm install` to get all dependencies
-3.	run `npm run start` to start application in the development mode.
-The application will be bundled via Webpack and the web server will start on `localhost:3000`
+3.	run `npm start` to start application in the development mode.
+The application will be bundled via Webpack and the web server will start on `localhost:4200`

+## Usage

+### Development server

+Run `ng serve` or `npm start` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+### Build

+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `-prod` flag for a production build.

 ## Documentation